obinnaeye/samlidp/README.md

 ## Installation

 1. Clone this repository
 1. Grab your wildcard certificate from your CA, use `wildcard_certificate.key/wildcard_certificate.crt` names for them.
+For local development on OSX, you can get both the self-signed .key and .crt by running this command `openssl req -newkey rsa:2048 -nodes -keyout wildcard_certificate.key -x509 -days 365 -out wildcard_certificate.crt`.
+You can set -dyas to be more than 365.
-1. Encrypt the key: `openssl aes256 -md sha256 -a -salt -k $VAULT_PASS -in wildcard_certificate.key -out wildcard_certificate.key.enc`
+1. Encrypt the key: `openssl aes256 -md sha256 -a -salt -k $VAULT_PASS -in wildcard_certificate.key -out wildcard_certificate.key.enc`.
+In OSX, you can do this `openssl aes-256-cbc -md sha256 -a -salt -k <$VAULT_PASS> -in wildcard_certificate.key -out wildcard_certificate.key.enc`.
+Remember to replace `<$VAULT_PASS>` with the value of `$VAULT_PASS` in your docker compose file.
-then put the certificate and the encrypted key into `conf/credentials` folder.
+Then put the certificate and the encrypted key into `conf/credentials` folder.
 You will need this `$VAULT_PASS` for starting the app, so save it.
 Depending your CA but you may have to merge the certificatechain into `wildcard_certificate.crt`.
 1. Configure storage service in `app/app/config/config.yml` and logging service in `app/app/config/config_prod.yml`.
 There are lots of [Monolog handlers](https://github.com/Seldaek/monolog/tree/master/src/Monolog/Handler) you can use directly.
 1. Generate a self-signed certificate for the attribute release checking service, which will be deployed to `attributes.$SAMLIDP_HOSTNAME`. `cd conf/credentials && openssl req -new -newkey rsa:2048 -x509 -days 3652 -nodes -out attributes.$SAMLIDP_HOSTNAME.crt -keyout attributes.$SAMLIDP_HOSTNAME.key`.
 Important: value of `CN` must be `$SAMLIDP_HOSTNAME`.
 In case the attribute release checking service page fails to open and you get an error `Unable to load private key from file "/app/vendor/simplesamlphp/simplesamlphp/cert/attributes.$SAMLIDP_HOSTNAME` make sure the key file has appropriate read permissions and build the image again.
 1. Build the image: `docker build -t samli/nren .`
 1. Edit `docker-compose.yml`, fill the values environment variables.
 (See details below)
 1. Start the service: `docker-compose up`
-1. Connect to your samlidp service on your choosen domain via your browser
+1. Connect to your samlidp service on your choosen domain via your browser.
+If you used the self-signed certificates (for localhost), you may need to hit this url `chrome://flags/#allow-insecure-localhost` in your chrome browser to allow your app run on chrome.
 1. Register an `admin` user, then run in the container: `app/bin/console fos:user:promote admin ROLE_SUPER_ADMIN`.
 After logout and login this user can be able to edit all the registered IdPs and users.
 1. Test the app, register an IdP, add users, test against an SP...etc